Adegbenga1/VBA_Challenge.xlsm./README.md

       For the year "2017" , the VBA code ran at 1.453125sconds  and "2018" was at a speed 1.507813 seconds An indication that the speed and efficiency were fast and better respectively.

+      Data showed that Tickers DQ,ENPH, HASI,RUN, SEDG,VSLR increased by 67%,63%,22%,47%,13% and 20% respectively.
+This is an indications that stocks on these tickers are             growing considerably and are worthy and reliable for better investments.
+Stocks with lower percentages were identified too as stock growth declines.

       ![VBA_Challenge_2018](https://user-images.githubusercontent.com/70987568/125205578-8c0b3700-e248-11eb-9306-0bf00d6855ef.png)

       ![VBA_Challenge_2017](https://user-images.githubusercontent.com/70987568/125205588-975e6280-e248-11eb-81ce-cd8e59fc1f67.png)